sathishjayapal/sathishai/README.md

 When starting the application `docker compose up` is called and the app will connect to the contained services.
 [Docker](https://www.docker.com/get-started/) must be available on the current system.

 During development it is recommended to use the profile `local`.
 In IntelliJ `-Dspring.profiles.active=local` can be added in the VM options of the Run Configuration after enabling this property in "Modify options".
 Create your own `application-local.yml` file to override settings for development.
-For this multi-module project you have to select the highest module `web` as the classpath.

 Lombok must be supported by your IDE.
 For IntelliJ install the Lombok plugin and enable annotation processing - [learn more](https://bootify.io/next-steps/spring-boot-with-lombok.html).